brightcove/brightcove-player-sdk-ios-ima/README.md

 AirPlay
 ==========

 The IMA plugin supports AirPlay for pre-roll and post-roll ads.
 Set `enableBackgroundPlayback` to `YES` on `IMASettings` along with enabling AirPlay on your `BCOVPlaybackController`.
-See the "_AirPlay_" section of the README for more information.
+See the "_AirPlay_" section of the [Core SDK README](https://github.com/brightcove/brightcove-player-sdk-ios#airplay-) for more information.

 Audience Segment Targeting
 ==========